PSM

 • Identification, and elimination, of false positive signals such as eclipsing binaries, background blends, etc.

-Top-level Work Package leaders: Juan Cabrera (DLR, Germany); Isabella Pagano (OACT, Italy); Magali Deleuil (LAM, France); Szilard Csizmadia (DLR, Germany); Don Pollacco (Warwick, UK); Heike Rauer (DLR, Germany); Nuno Santos (CAUP, Portugal)
+Top-level Work Package leaders: Luca Malavolta (Univ. of Padua, Italy), Juan Cabrera (DLR, Germany); Isabella Pagano (INAF-OACT, Italy); Magali Deleuil (LAM, France); Szilard Csizmadia (DLR, Germany); Don Pollacco (Warwick, UK); Heike Rauer (DLR, Germany); Nuno Santos (CAUP, Portugal)

 Stellar Science